Eligibility for New York State Financial Aid Policy

 |Minimum G.P.A. required in order to receive the next payment||1.5||1.8||1.8||2.0|

 Students who first received a NYS award prior to Summer 2010 are reviewed by a different G.P.A. standard.
 Likewise, during the 2010-2011 school year, students receiving a NYS award for the first time during the 2010-2011 year were held to a different G.P.A. standard.
+ADA TAP students also have a different standard.
 Please contact the TAP Certifying officer for details.

 The Effect of Withdrawal

 If a student withdraws from a course or study, his/her enrollment status, SAP rate, and/or state aid eligibility may be affected, depending on the effective date of the withdrawal and the number of state aid payments the student has already received (see Pursuit of Program Table).
 A withdrawal is not included in the calculation of the G.P.A.
 Therefore, it does not affect a student's G.P.A.